Meghan Markle Has Been A ‘Beautiful Influence’ On Her Husband, Says Source

 Meghan is a yoga enthusiast and she sticks to a semi-vegan diet.
 She wished for Harry to be healthy and she reportedly encouraged him to “get rid of any remnants of his party lifestyle.”

 Before the wedding, Markle convinced Harry to give up cigarette smoking.
 Her efforts were rewarded when he began eating a healthier diet and even lost some weight.
-The source stated that “They both felt amazing leading up to the wedding and he couldn’t have done it without her support.”
+The source stated that, “They both felt amazing leading up to the wedding and he couldn’t have done it without her support.”

 According to a recent article published by Cosmopolitan, due to Meghan’s generous amount of loving encouragement, Prince Harry also gave up his pints of beer and beloved pies, however, his dedication and her devotion seems to have paid off.